Kinematics of Crab Giant Pulses

 If the above holds, then as a function of time $t$ relative to the start of the pulse, the Doppler shift should roughly vary as $\Delta D(t)/D \propto \delta(t) \propto \sqrt{t}$.
 This scaling with the square root of time seems consistent from what one approximately sees for pulse $j$ in Fig.~\ref{figure:FigA}.

-To explore this further, we compared the evolution of the observed spectrum with a simple model that starts with the initial spectrum but shifts and dims it over time, assuming the $\sqrt{t}$ scaling above for the shifts and the standard exponential decay\cite{lang71} for the dimming, in which the decay timescale scales as $\tau\propto{}1/f_{r}^{4}$.
-The free parameters are the shifting and dimming scale factors, which we roughly adjust to best match the data.
-As one can see in Fig.~\ref{figure:Fig6}, the model can reproduce the observations quite well.
+To explore this further, we compared the evolution of the observed spectrum with a simple model that starts with the initial spectrum but shifts and dims it over time, assuming the $\sqrt{t}$ scaling above for the shifts and the standard exponential decay \citep{lang71} for the dimming, in which the decay timescale scales as $\tau\propto{}1/f^{4}$.
+Specifically, we assume that the intensity $I(t, f)$ as a function of time since the start of the burst $t$ and frequency $f$ follows,

 where the term $D_{\rm rel}^{3}$ accounts for the fact that the Doppler effect not only shifts the frequencies, but also boosts the intensity due to beaming and time contraction.
 For the initial spectrum $I(0, f)$, we use a smoothed version of the average over the first 24 time samples ($61{\rm\,\mu s}$) of the pulse.

 In the expression for the decay time $\tau(f)$, either the reference frequency $f_{\rm ref}$ or the associated scattering time $\tau_{\rm ref}$ should be fixed.
 Since we normalize the time in the Doppler shift term to $\tau_{\rm ref}$ to make the scale factor $a$ easier to interpret, we found it most convenient to fix the reference scattering time, to $\tau_{\rm ref}=250{\rm\,\mu{}s}$.
 Then we roughly adjusted the two other parameters, finding that for $a\simeq0.028$ and $f_{\rm ref}=465{\rm\,MHz}$ the model reproduces the observations quite well (see Fig.~\ref{figure:Fig6}), especially taking into account its simplicity.